ruby-next/ruby-next/README.md

 - Use refinements for libraries development (to avoid conflicts with others code)
 - Using core extensions could be considered for application development (no need to think about `using RubyNext`); this approach could potentially lead to conflicts with dependencies (if these dependencies are not using refinements 🙂)
 - Use core extensions if refinements are not supported by your platform

+**NOTE:** TruffleRuby doesn't fully support refinements (refining modules is not supported as of v20.1.0).

 [**The list of supported APIs.**][features_core]